-Your ride earnings are calculated based on your Rate Card, they include a ride’s:
+When your ride earnings are calculated based on your Rate Card, they include a ride’s:

 This calculation includes a base fare, time, and distance.